dosbox-staging/dosbox-staging.github.io/content/downloads/windows/index.md

 ### <a name="ms-ss"></a> Microsoft Defender SmartScreen

-In 2012, Microsoft added "SmartScreen" to Windows 8, a rent-seeking system meant extort payments from developers in exchange for sharing their software with Window users via the App Store (see [[1]] and [[2]] below).
+Starting in Windows 8, Microsoft's SmartScreen pop-up encumbers the execution of all but certified applications, a process that involves developers paying Microsoft's certification vendors a yearly fee (such as Symantec’s $795/year EV Code Signing service).

-In lieu of paying Microsoft, the dosbox-staging project uses GitHub's free integration service to generate Windows release packages.
-We will also rely on Microsoft's "Application Reputation" scheme to eventually whitelist dosbox-staging for users (see: [[3]], and the last paragraph in [[4]]).
+As dosbox-staging is a volunteer effort, we are not in a position to make such payments.
+We therefore ask users to manually unblock dosbox-staging and be patient while Microsoft's "Application Reputation" scheme eventually whitelists dosbox-staging (see: [[3]], and the last paragraph in [[4]]).

 For now, user can bypass SmartScreen using methods 1, 2, or 3 below: